kite-sdk/kite-docs/DatasetAPI.md

 title: Kite Dataset API
 ---

 Most of the time, you can create datasets and system prototypes using the Kite Command Line Interface (CLI).
 When you want to perform these tasks using a Java program, you can use the Kite API.
-With the Kite API, you can perform tasks such as reading a dataset, defining and reading views, and using MapReduce to process a dataset.
+With the Kite API, you can perform tasks such as reading a dataset, defining and reading views of a dataset, and using MapReduce to process a dataset.

 ## Dataset